 Important Milestones of OTT France

 The product launches are always launched internationally from the headquarters.
 This means that they are also part of the team’s portfolio in France, which always brings challenges.
 One large campaign, for example, was the integration of the HYDROLAB brand and its water quality probes into the Group in 2002.
-This was also the year in which OTT HydroMet was included in the DANAHER group.
 The most recent launch is the introduction of the new water level logger OTT ecoLog 1000, which will replace the OTT ecoLog 500 within the next few months.
 It’s equipped with a 4G / 2G mobile communication and a Bluetooth module for comfort and fast data transmission.
 Other special success stories including customers in the history of OTT France was the won BRGM (Bureau de Recherches Géologiques et Minières; Geological and Mining Research Bureau) tender in 2003, where OTT provided Orpheus Mini Water Level Loggers and the Thalimedes Automatic Water Level Recorder which are implemented in most of the network’s 1400 measuring sites throughout France.

 Another application that’s worth mentioning is the frame contract with EDF (Électricité de France) which was concluded in 2004 for current meters, sensors, and loggers, constantly renewed every 4 or 5 years.
 In the frame of this project, 700 loggers were delivered in the past 8 years.

 OTT France is also represented on the African continent, where they supplied Hycos, a manufacturer of hydraulic drive systems for the marine and offshore industry, with components for several large projects throughout Africa and the Caribbean islands.
 They were worth more than 100,000 Euro each.